bccp/runtests/README.md

    refuses to import from the source code directory.

 4. setup.py works (or fails) like 'make'.
-Therefore sometimes it is useful to purge the build/ directory manually.
-We plan to add a '--clean-build' argument for this.
+Therefore sometimes it is useful to purge the build/ directory manually by adding '--clean-build' argument.